manzinello/mailgo.js.org/docs/configuration.md

 sidebar_label: Configuration
 ---

-Configuration of mailgo installation is available after version `0.9.0` and only in installation though the `lib` folder, so for example when `mailgo` is added in `package.json` and imported.
+Configuration of mailgo installation is available after version `0.9.0`.

 Here the definition of the `MailgoConfig` object in TypeScript